runquan-ray-zhou/inventory-web-application/readme.md

 I gained inventory control experience at a very small frozen seafood import, export, wholesale company in Brooklyn, NY.
 In this company of just 5 employees, I worked closely with the owner, handling clerical tasks and occasionally assisting with the warehouse and delivery duties.
 My responsibilities included maintaining inventory control for products stored in various cold storage facilities across the US.

 I managed inventory simultaneously across at least six different warehouses using only pen, paper, and Excel sheets due to limited resources.
 This restricted my ability to generate comprehensive data for the company.
 It's been over 12 years since I've left the company, and I've often thought about how much more efficient I could have been with an inventory control program or app.
 Now drawing from my experiences, I aim to develop such a tool.
-In this GitHub repository ReadMe, I will provide an overview and breakdown of the features and functionalities of this inventory control web application.
+In this GitHub repository readme, I will provide an overview and breakdown of the features and functionalities of this inventory control web application.

  ## Overview